ServerlessLLM/ServerlessLLM/docs/stable/getting_started/docker_quickstart.md

 # Docker Quickstart Guide

 This guide shows how to quickly set up a local ServerlessLLM cluster using Docker Compose.
-We will start a cluster with a head node and two worker nodes, deploy and query a model using the `sllm-cli`.
+We will start a minimal cluster with a head node and one worker node, deploy and query a model using the `sllm-cli`.

 ## Pre-requisites